Dr Hannah Fairbrother

 -

 I enjoy teaching and endeavour to integrate learning from and enthusiasm for my research into my teaching practice.
-I have taught both undergraduate and postgraduate students using face-to-face, distance and blended learning modes.
+I teach both undergraduate and postgraduate students using face-to-face, distance and blended learning modes.

-I am currently involved in teaching related to Health Inequalities, Health Promotion and Education and Families in Health and Social Care.
-I have a Postgraduate Diploma in Teaching and Learning in Higher Education and have been awarded Senior Fellowship of the Higher Education Academy.
+I lead the Public Health strand of our teaching across our suite of Nursing courses.
+I am currently involved in teaching related to the Social Determinants of Health, Health Inequalities, Health Promotion and Literature reviewing.
+I have a Postgraduate Diploma in Teaching and Learning in Higher Education and have been awarded the Senior Fellowship of the Higher Education Academy.

 - Professional activities and memberships